-He has collaborated with or had his work in the performances of musicians, dancers, and performers, including Idris Ackamoor, Naoe Moriya Amano, Rhodessa Jones, Maria Mitchell, JD Parran, Saco Yasuma, among others.
-He has exhibited internationally, in Japan, Turkey, France, Martinique, Germany, and Spain.
+Bey has curated over 100 exhibitions and collaborated or provided visuals for the performances of numerous musicians, dancers, and performers, including Idris Ackamoor, Naoe Moriya Amano, Rhodessa Jones, Maria Mitchell, JD Parran, and Saco Yasuma.